Test False

 How to Access Your Current Internal Communication Plan

 If you’re reading this, you’re likely to already have an internal communication plan in place, so it’s always best to start accessing your current strategy and doing some internal research.
-If this is your first plan, simply head to our next steps on how to create an internal communication strategy.

 Where You Currently Are